Hunt 40: Battle on the Big Bridge

 Ancient Man of Mystery / Gilgamesh - Rank VII

-This Hunt can be completed any time after you have completed the Draklor Laboratory after going through the Imperial City of Archades.
+This Hunt can be completed any time after you have completed the Draklor Laboratory after going through the Imperial City of Archades and once you arrive at Balfonheim Port.
 The Elite Mark Bill must be picked up from Montblanc in the Clan Hall of Rabanastre.

 The battle against Gilgamesh takes place in two parts.
 The first part can be completed when you first receive the Hunt.
 You should be at or just below level 50.
 The second part of the battle though is much more difficult and likely cannot be completed until later on in the game.
 Gilgamesh is level 45 during the first fight and level 70 during the second fight, just to give you an idea of the difficulty differences.